markjprice/cs12dotnet8/docs/errata/improvements.md

 # Page 127 - Pattern matching with the if statement

-I will rewrite this section to add a second example and mention that I will use this technique in later chapters.
+I will rewrite this section to emphasise that the statement does two things: (a) checks the type and (b) assigns if true, and include that the scope of the variable is the `if` statement.
+I will also note that I will use this technique in later chapters so keep this in mind.
 See also [Using is to check a type](#page-353---using-is-to-check-a-type).

 # Page 131 - Pattern matching with the switch statement